mhitza/database-graphviz/README.md

 $ composer require --dev mhitza/database-graphviz
 ```

-Or download the packaged binary from the GitHub releases tab.
+Or download the packaged executable from the GitHub releases tab.

 ## Usage